A golf course with green grass, trees, rocks, and a small pond under a blue sky with some clouds.

 • Since there are no out of pocket expenses, customers start seeing savings in the first year.
 How soon they reach the “break even point" depends on which type of program you choose.

-• Cash Purchases: Typically offer the fastest payback, usually around 5.8-7.9 years (footnote Energy Sage).
+• Cash Purchases: Typically offer the fastest payback, usually around 6-10years depending on how much the utility raises their rates.

 • Financed Purchases: With different loan terms to choose from, you could pay your system off in as little as 10yrs, or if you just want the lowest monthly payment that never increases, the 25yr term is optimal.
 Since there are no prepayment penalties, you can pay it off whenever you want.